OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/Threat-Modeling-Diagramming-Techniques.md

 ## Who

+The target audience for this Working Session is:

+- Those who threat model
-Those who threat model, those who consume threat models.
+- Those who consume threat models